plugg1N/meta-model-research/README.md

 ## First hypothesis

 Switching from RandomForestClassifier as an "independent judge" from list of models for predictions to "LGBMClassifier" as a judge, scores haven't really changed.
-The overfitting of RFC or ETC *(Extra Trees Classifier)* could be the cause of failure of the whole metemodel idea.
+The overfitting of RFC or ETC *(Extra Trees Classifier)* could be the cause of failure of the whole metamodel idea.
 Since RFC and ETC were answering with 100% accuracy, Judge had no choice but listen to those models, that proved to be worse on test subset.

 > This experiment proves that scores do not really change depending on a model that makes a final verdict (if we chose a strong enough model, ofc.)